 The Numark NS6II makes a solid entrance for DJs ready to take the next step into more pro gigs without too many fancy upgrades.
 It works with various types of DJ software, including Serato.
 With all its connectivity features, you have a versatile controller with this model.

-Experienced DJs will fall in love with this setup’s 4-channel controls and capacitive 6-inch multifunction jog wheels.
+Experienced DJs will fall in love with this setup’s four channel controller and capacitive 6-inch multifunction jog wheels.
 You have a 100mm pitch fader, Serato DJ with the upgrade for Serato DJ DVS, and HD displays to keep you connected with your music.

 When it comes to connecting, you have two USB ports to link the controller with two laptops.
 It also has two phono/line inputs, so you can mix without software and play music with every device from vinyl to CD players.

-The Numark NS6II has an intuitive interface with plenty of performance controls.
+The Numark NS6II has an intuitive interface with plenty of different controls.
 It’s great for DJs who want to upgrade without spending too much, but there are some downsides.

 Some users find that that pitch adjuster sliders respond slowly on Macs, and it doesn’t always work as well with Serato as the manufacturer suggests.
 Plus, you might run into some broken parts, such as the knobs, which aren’t easy to replace.